miguelangelcasanova/codos/case/README.md

-# 3D printable housings for CODOS air quality sensor based on ESP32/ESP8266 an alikes
+# 3D printable housings for CODOS air quality sensor based on ESP32/ESP8266 and alikes
 Housings with lot of space to hold several sensors and due to an interchangable base adaptable to all kinds of development board form factors.
 ![Screenshots housings](img/cajas_CODOS.jpg)